-The governing body is made up of different people with varying interests and skills and includes both staff and parent governors.
-Staff Governors (other than the Head) are elected by the school staff and must be paid to work at the school.
-At least one staff governor must be a teacher.
-Alverton has three staff governors at present, two teachers and one member of the support staff.
-Parent Governors can either be elected by parents of children at the school, or if insufficient numbers are elected can be appointed by the governing body to fill any remaining vacancies.
+The Local Management Committee is made up of different people with varying interests and skills and includes both staff and parent governors.
+Staff members (other than the Head) are elected by the school staff and must be paid to work at the school.
+Parent members are elected by parents of children at the school and other members are co-opted by the Local Management Committee.

-Alverton School is part of the Penlee Academy Trust which is overseen by a Board of Directors.
-This Board, and its committees, hold responsibility for some aspects of the school.
+Alverton School is part of Truro and Penwith Academy Trust which is overseen by a Board of Directors.
+This Board, and its committees, hold responsibility for many aspects of the school.
 Further information can be found on the Trust's website.